Skip to main content

 Skip User Reviews

-• Engaging and intriguing story with multiple endings and plot twists, offering replay value.
+• Engaging and intriguing story with multiple endings and meaningful choices, providing good narrative replay value.

-• Simple and accessible point-and-click gameplay that is suitable for fans of indie horror and psychological horror stories.
+• Simple point-and-click gameplay with light puzzles suitable for fans of psychological horror and indie adventure games.

 • story

-• “This game started out very well, but lost the plot about 2/3 of the way through, the story became overly convoluted and difficult to fully follow, and the ending was just unsatisfying, confusing, and a bit disappointing.”
+• “The story started out very well, but lost the plot about 2/3 of the way through; the story became overly convoluted and difficult to fully follow, and the ending was just unsatisfying, confusing, and a bit poor, to be perfectly honest.”

 • gameplay